abelardopardo/ontask_b/docs/Tutorial/Tasks/api_browse.rst

 The second set of URLs (shown when using the URL suffix  ``apidoc/``) allows the manipulation of the data in the workflow tables.
 All operations require to provide the workflow ID as part of the URL.
 OnTask manipulates the data internally with a structure called `Data Frame` that is provided by the library `Pandas <https://pandas.pydata.org/>`_ that is part of the `Python <https://www.python.org/>`_ programming language.
 At the same time, JSON is the most widely used format to exchange data among two applications due to its simplicity.
 For this reason, the URLs in this section of the API use the two formats to manipulate the data: JSON or encoded Pandas Data Frames.

 Get, upload, replace and flush operations
   Use the URL ``/table/id/ops/`` replacing ``id`` with the workflow identifier to access the operations to get, upload, replace and flush content of the table.
-The regular `GET` operation returns a JSON object with the current cotent of the table.
+The regular `GET` operation returns a JSON object with the current content of the table.

   Select the id of a workflow without a table.
 Type the URL ``/table/id/ops/`` replacing the word ``id`` by the workflow id (integer value).
 The new page shows the current content of the table for the selected workflow and forms to enter data through the other API methods.